Setting a Proxy

-In this chapter, you will learn how to set up an IP proxy for the current mobile phone.
-FIRERPA supports setting up HTTP and SOCKS5 proxies for your phone, which will route all of its communication traffic through the configured proxy.
-This feature does not currently support IPv6.
+In this section you will learn how to set up an IP proxy for the current phone.
+FIRERPA supports setting HTTP/s, SOCKS5, SHADOWSOCKS, and other proxies for the current phone, allowing device traffic to be routed through the specified proxy.
+It supports proxying IPv6 traffic, and when multiple network interfaces are available, you can specify the outbound interface.

 Connecting to a Proxy

 This interface has many parameters.
-Assuming the proxy you obtained from your service provider is http://1.x.x.x:8080, you only need a few lines of code to route the device's traffic through this proxy.
-You can continue to the Full Parameters section below to learn about all available parameters.
+Assuming you obtained a proxy from a provider like http://1.x.x.x:8080, just a few lines of code below will route device traffic through this proxy.
+You can continue to view the Complete Parameters section below to learn about the parameters you can use.

 profile = GproxyProfile()